akuzko/flatter-extensions/README.md

 Keep in mind that you can always pass `:target` option to control targets of mounted mappers.

-#### Saving is performed without callbacks and validation
+#### Saving is performed without validation and callbacks by default

-That's right.
-On save your models will not be validated and their `:save` callbacks will not be executed.
-All such form-related business logic should be handled by mappers, keeping models clean for taking care about inner application business logic only.
+On save your models will not be validated (and their validation callbacks will not be called), and their `:save` callbacks will not be executed.
+However, starting from version `0.2.1`, you can use `Flatter::Mapper` class-level methods `enable_callback` (and it's alias `enable_callbacks`) to enable specific callbacks, such as `enable_callbacks :create, :update`.

 For example, if you have multi-step form and want to put all your validations in model, there will be dozens of boolean checks to use specific validations only